Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ### Subversion URLs

-In rare cases, a distribution may not be available over ordinary HTTP.
+In rare cases, a distribution may not be available over ordinary HTTP/S.
 Subversion URLs are also supported, and can be specified by appending the following key/value pairs to `url`: